How to Make Bread

-Gums like guar gum and xanthan gum are often added to gluten free baking to create elasticity in the dough.
-It’s not the same as the elasticity in wheat bread, and so gluten free breads require gentler handling.
-Both gums are high in indigestible fiber and can cause stomach upset in celiac sufferers.
+Gums like guar gum and xanthan gum are often added to gluten-free baking to create elasticity in the dough.
+It’s not the same as the elasticity in wheat bread, and so gluten-free breads require gentler handling.
+Both gums are high in indigestible fibre and can cause stomach upset in celiac sufferers.

-Seeds – like flax seed or chia seed add texture, crunch, and fiber to traditional loaves.
-In gluten-free baking the mixture of ground flax or chia seeds and boiling water, creates a jelly like liquid that helps hold the loaf together, in the place of gluten. and makes the use of xanthan gum or guar gum unnecessary.
+Seeds – like flax seed or chia seed add texture, crunch, and fibre to traditional loaves.
+In gluten-free baking, the mixture of ground flax or chia seeds and boiling water creates a jelly-like liquid that helps hold the loaf together, in the place of gluten. and makes the use of xanthan gum or guar gum unnecessary.

 Lemon Juice – a dough conditioner that improves the rising power of yeasty breads without affecting taste.
 Use 1 tbsp. per 5 cups of flour.